Irreducible modules for equivariant map superalgebras and their extensions

-In the particular case where \lie g is a Lie algebra, $M(X, \lie g)^\Gamma$ is called an equivariant map algebra.
-The representation theory of these Lie algebras has been a subject of intense research for the last thirty years (see, for instance, the survey \cite{NS13}).
+In the particular case where \lie g is a Lie algebra, $M(X, \lie g)^\Gamma$ is called equivariant map algebra.
+Representations of these Lie algebras have been a subject of intense research for the last thirty years (see, for instance, the survey \cite{NS13}).
 One reason is that representations of $M(\C^\times, \lie g)^\Gamma$, known as twisted loop algebras, and $M(\C, \lie g)^\Gamma$, known as twisted current algebras, are closely related to those of affine Kac-Moody Lie algebras.
-In fact, when $\g$ is a finite-dimensional simple Lie algebra and $\Gamma$ is a subgroup of the group of automorphisms of the Dynkin diagram of $\g$, the twisted current algebra is a parabolic subalgebra of the affine Kac-Moody Lie algebra associated to $\lie g$ and $\Gamma$, and the twisted loop algebra is its centerless derived subalgebra (see \cite[Section 13.1]{kumar02}).
+In fact, when $\g$ is a finite-dimensional simple Lie algebra and $\Gamma$ is the group of automorphisms of the Dynkin diagram of $\g$, the twisted current algebra is a parabolic subalgebra of the affine Kac-Moody Lie algebra associated to $\lie g$ and $\Gamma$, and the twisted loop algebra is its centerless derived subalgebra (see \cite[Section 13.1]{kumar02}).